Southern Utah University: Branch Normal School

-In the spring of 1897, Cedar City was notified it had been chosen as the site for the "Branch Normal School", the first teaching training school in southern Utah.
+In the spring of 1897, Cedar City was notified it had been chosen as the site for a branch of the state's normal school (which was a part of the University of Utah).
+Known as the "Branch Normal School," it became the first teacher training school in southern Utah.
 For the next three months, citizens labored to complete Ward Hall on Main Street for the first school year.
 In September, the school opened its doors.

-From January through July they continued their labors and when September 1898 arrived, Old Main was almost completed.
+From January through July they continued their labors and when September 1898 arrived, Old Main was nearly completed.
 It had a large chapel for religious assemblies, a library and reading room, a natural history museum, biological and physical laboratories, classrooms, and offices.

-Milton Bennion was first principal for the Branch Normal School.
+Milton Bennion was first principal for the Branch Normal School (BNS).
 Bennion brought a code of integrity to the students of BNS.
 He established a self-governing student body.
 Bennion directed 161 students during his time as principal.

 The BNS started classes with four teachers, now known as the Founding Four.
 Bennion, who acted as principal, taught history, geography, and physiology classes during his three-year tenure before he left in 1900 to teach at the University of Utah.
 Howard R. Driggs acted as the first English professor at BNS until 1905.
 During his career, Driggs was both a professor of English education and a historian of the American West.
 SUU still honors his name with the Howard R. Driggs Collection located in the Gerald R. Sherratt Library and plays host to semi-annual lectures by national scholars.
 The third, George W. Decker, was a southern Utah native and was adamant about teaching from the student's point of view rather from a book.
 Students loved him so much that a request by the student body to proper authorities was the turning point leading to his appointment as the fourth principal of BNS.
 Annie Elizabeth Spencer Milne was also on the original BNS staff.
 She taught physical education and started the school's first basketball team.

 Porter remained BNS principal until 1904, when George W. Decker took the position.
 Decker was among the first four faculty members at BNS and also the first southern Utah native to take the position.
 He served the school for 16 years, seven on the faculty and nine as principal before he was elected to the office of state representative.